 - Transcripts – High school students need to request a copy of their transcripts from their high school.
 Current Cañada students need to include copies of ALL college coursework at Cañada College and any other colleges they have attended.
 Unofficial transcripts are accepted.

-- Student Educational Plan (SEP) – showing all completed, in-progress, and future college courses needed to transfer to a four-year university in a STEM major.
+- Student Educational Plan (SEP) - showing all completed, in-progress, and future college courses needed to transfer to a four-year university in a STEM major.
+Your SEP can be found on your DegreeWorks, click on the SEP tab and click Print to save as a PDF file for uploading.
 If you do not have a current SEP, come to the STEM Center and talk to a member of the STEM Team to schedule an appointment with a STEM counselor.

 - Personal Statement – Must be typed, double-spaced.
 Your response should be at least 250 and no more than 750 words in length.
 Include information about you, your family and background; your academic and career goals, and your motivation to pursue these goals.
 Describe your educational achievements and experiences; involvement in extra-curricular activities, community service, and volunteerism (both on-campus and off-campus).
 Explain how you have overcome any special circumstances or challenges.

-- Letter of Recommendation – You will need to provide the contact information (phone number and email) of the math, science, computer science, or engineering instructor who will complete a Letter of Recommendation on your behalf.
-Remember to remind the instructor who will be writing the Letter of Recommendation for you that it is due no later than 5:00 p.m., Monday, September 24, 2018.
+STEP 3: Remind the instructor who will be writing the Letter of Recommendation for you that it is due no later than 5:00 p.m., Monday, September ??, 2020.

-online application and letter of recommendation must be submitted no later than 5:00 p.m., Monday, September 24, 2018.
+NOTE: The completed online application and letter of recommendation must be submitted no later than 5:00 p.m., Monday, September ??, 2020.

 For this round of applications, the following is a list of available scholarships:

 Students eligible to take Calculus 1, or higher in fall 2020; and have two years of study at Cañada College before transfer.

 Students eligible to take Calculus 2, or higher in fall 2020, and are within one year of transfer.